Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Grammar-wise, these expressions are okay, but they look awkward nonetheless.
 In situations like this, try and reduce the number of modifiers first.
 Ask yourself: is this modifier really necessary?
 Does it serve your purpose?
 If not, omit it.

-Where each modifier provides indispensible information and can't be editted out, separate them with a preposition, a possessive form, a hyphen or a clause.
+Where each modifier provides indispensable information and can't be edited out, separate them with a preposition, a possessive form, a hyphen, or a clause.
 Don't jam them all together before the nouns or pronouns they describe.
 So don't say:

 * The Linear Module motor circuit board
 * The upcoming more powerful Laser Module